Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **Step 3: Add an Azure Resource Manager service connection to the pipeline.**
   * Finally, you go to Azure DevOps and create a **Service Connection** of the type "Azure Resource Manager."
 You use the credentials of the Service Principal you created in Step 1.
 This connects your DevOps project to your Azure subscription, allowing the pipeline tasks (such as the "Azure Key Vault" task) to use that authenticated connection to retrieve secrets and perform deployments.

-### Question #14
+### Question #14 💩💩💩

-DRAG DROP You have a private project in Azure DevOps and two users named User1 and User2.
+You have a private project in Azure DevOps and two users named User1 and User2.

 You need to add User1 and User2 to groups to meet the following requirements: